-A simple framework has been developed to help health organisations to assess opportunities to make better use of knowledge as an asset.
-Often referred to as “The Board Tool” this framework enables a dialogue between a representative of a library and knowledge service and senior executives in a health organisation to see how they are currently using external evidence and organisational knowledge and to devise an action plan to help the organisation develop best practice with targeted support.
+Often referred to as “The Board Tool” this framework enables a dialogue between a representative of a library and knowledge service and senior executives in a health organisation.

-The tool can also be used to help inform evidence and knowledge strategy and to support individuals and departments to assess their use of evidence and knowledge.
+The tool can also be used to help inform evidence and knowledge strategy and to support individuals and departments in the assessment of their use of evidence and knowledge.

 Help to use the tool

-To find out more about the tool or for support using the tool watch out for refresher training sessions coming soon or contact your local Knowledge Mobilisation Champion:
+To find out more about the tool or for support using the tool attend refresher training sessions or contact your local Knowledge Mobilisation Champion: